 Consulting with federal agencies whose work might affect important fish habitats that are necessary for the spawning, breeding, feeding, and/or growth of healthy fish populations, and working to mitigate impacts.

 Collaborating with federal agencies and tribes to address threats to endangered and threatened species that might result from federal programs and actions, including adverse impacts to species’ habitats.

 Working with tribal governments on marine mammal issues (e.g., whales and seals).

-Working with federal agencies and tribal governments on scientific research permits. [link to Drupal page on sci research permitting]
+Working with federal agencies and tribal governments on scientific research permits.

 The United States government recognizes tribal nations as "sovereign domestic dependent nations".
 Approximately 229 tribes are located in Alaska.
 The remaining are located in 33 other states.